rishikesanr/portfolio/README.md

 ## Work Experience
 **Data Scientist @ Practicum Project at a Leading B2B Lender, USA (_Sept 2023 - Present_)**
+• Analyzed and synthesized over 40 million Dun & Bradstreet records with internal datasets, using Python to uncover key trends and insights that informed strategic decisions
+• Applied feature engineering to transform raw data enhancing direct marketing and customer conversion rates
--	Conducted data preparation, exploratory analysis, and refined supervised models to predict and score future customers, aiming to reduce client reliance on third-party loan channels by 10%.
+• Conducted comprehensive data analysis and model creation to cut client reliance on third-party loan channels by 10% through incorporation of ensemble unsupervised model like XGBoosts
--	Created a loan application filter using Python, employing an unsupervised model (K-prototypes) with firmo-graphic and performance features.
-- Developed and used matching algorithms to enrich additional features from extensive market data with over 40 million rows, enhancing model effectiveness.

 **Data Science Engineer @ Vunet Systems, India (_Oct 2020 - June 2023_)**
-- Developed ML Pipelines in python for large scale real-time time series, with a focus on identifying characteristic features like seasonal and non-seasonal, and deploying customized anomaly detection techniques
--	Excellent proficiency in leveraging the time dimension using TimescaleDB and compression techniques resulting in a 10x reduction in read time compared to traditional SQL and an 80% reduction in storage
-- Orchestrated ETL pipelines for leading Indian banks, utilizing TimescaleDB, Docker, Airflow, and Grafana for dashboards to ensure full end-to-end visibility, including hyper-parameter tuning as needed
+•	Led the ETL process for top Indian banks using TimescaleDB and Docker, integrating Airflow for automation and Grafana dashboards to enable comprehensive oversight
-- Created a novel Bayesian based predictive anomaly detection technique, outperforming LinkedIn's Luminol with a 50% higher F1 score using real seasonal datasets sourced from Yahoo as reference
-- Significantly contributed to the development of our ML product vuRCABot by collaborating with cross- functional teams, resulting in a 75% reduction in root cause detection time for SREs
-- Played a key role in designing vuRCABot’s core data models, which were subsequently integrated into the company's flagship product vuSmartMaps simplifying initial complexities and enhancing user experience
-- Improved our log analysis product vuBJM with Python feedback mechanisms, enabling users to quickly enrich analyzed data, significantly reducing manual log analysis from days to minutes
+•	Leveraged TimescaleDB with efficient compression strategies, achieving a tenfold decrease in data retrieval time and reducing storage needs by 80%
+• Designed intricate ML pipelines with Airflow DAGs, establishing rules to streamline workflow execution and enhance efficiency
+•	Designed real-time data visualization dashboards for Unified Payment Interface platforms, interpreting billions of transactions monthly, which slashed client system downtime by 10%
+•	Partnered with business and customer service teams to track critical KPIs, devising a statistical alert system that cut down non-essential alerts by 20%
+•	Played a pivotal role in enhancing our vuRCABot machine learning tool, aiding cross-functional team efforts that cut down on time to identify incident root causes by 75% for site reliability engineers
-- Implemented pipelines with Kafka topics and ksqlDB streams to effortlessly transfer data from any collection agent to relational databases using Kafka sink
+• Implemented pipelines with Kafka topics and ksqlDB streams to effortlessly transfer data from any collection agent to relational databases using Kafka sink

 **Research Intern @ Deakin University, Australia (_Jan 2019 - July 2019_)**
 - Employed data analytics methodologies to develop a mathematical model using an Evolutionary Algorithm, focusing on optimizing water coolant channels on a tool based on existing design data.